top of page

 (Pictured: Steel Skid)

 You can think of the sub-floor as the foundation on which a cabin or tiny home is built.
-The Zinc Studio cabin uses what is known as a 'steel skid' as it's base.
-'Hang on, I thought they were built on a trailer!?'
-I hear you say.
-Your run-of-the-mill tiny homes generally are, but there are a number of benefits to building on a steel skid instead, including added structural integrity, and more importantly, almost 50% more space!
+Our Zinc Studio cabin uses what is known as a 'steel skid' as it's base.
+Your standard tiny home is generally built on a trailer, but there are a number of benefits to building on a steel skid instead, including added structural integrity, and more importantly, almost 50% more space.

 To build a cabin or tiny home on a trailer and tow it on the road, that trailer has to be registered, and a registrable trailer has a maximum width of 2.4m.
-This is a pretty limiting dimension and often ends up with a very narrow floor plan and only one possible layout - sleeping in the kitchen, and hanging out on the bed... no living or dining space.
+This can a pretty limiting dimension when it comes to design and you can often ends up with a narrow floor plan and more limited layout options.

 The extra metre of width gained by using a steel skid (3.5m total) significantly increases the ultimate usable floor space and how the areas in the cabin can be arranged.
 This allows us to create both a dedicated living space and separate sleeping area in our cabin.